-The major hotel property for conferences and incentives, should you wish to stay for one or two nights on the island of Gozo are the Kempinski and the Ta Cenc.
+Kempinski and the Ta Cenc are hotels perfect for conferences and incentives, should you wish to stay for one or two nights on the island of Gozo.

 The salty sea breeze had made us hungry, so we looked up a unique spot on the island for a lunch break-with-a-view.
-Located in the rocky fjord inlet of Mgarr ix-Xini the restaurant & rocky beach club is set in a one-of-a-kind location with breath-taking views of the Mediterranean Sea & the other islands.
+This is located in the rocky fjord inlet of Mgarr ix-Xini the restaurant.
+Moreover, the rocky beach club is set in a one-of-a-kind location with breath-taking views of the Mediterranean Sea & the other islands.
 The Il-Kantra Restaurant offers the very best of Sicilian & local cuisine, with the finest of fresh fish!
-We had freshly caught seabass for lunch whilst looking down to the cove where divers were training and discovering the undersea world.
+Furthermore, we had freshly caught seabass for lunch whilst looking down to the cove where divers were training.

 Back to Malta

 We were picked up by one of our expert drivers to take us a bit out of town to an exclusive dinner venue.
-Palazzo Parisio was acquired in the 19th Century by a noble family who set about embellishing it into a stately home and gardens holding various Italian and Maltese treasures.
+In the 19th century, a noble family acquired the Palazzo Parisio.
+The family set about embellishing it into a stately home and gardens holding various Italian and Maltese treasures.

 When you are coming here with a group, dinner would be served in the Ballroom and/or the adjacent Sala Lombarda or alternatively in the ground floor gardens or the underground cellars.

-But for my introduction into ancient Maltese society, ECM had something different in mind.
-First, they made me change hotel, from the Hilton in St Julians to a lovely 18 room boutique hotel next to the prime minister’s residence in Valetta.
-From there we walked to the fortifications, took an elevator down to the dock and were picked up by a small boat that would take us across the harbour and through a forest of sailing boat masts to the fortifications of the 3 Cities.
-This area of Valetta was heavily bombed during the Second World War and was a run-down area of town when people had moved out from the rubble many years ago.
-But in the last twenty years, the whole area saw plenty of renovations and rehabilitation and is now a trendy place with many cafés, bars and art galleries.
+For my introduction into ancient Maltese society, ECM had something different in mind.
+First, they made us change hotel.
+We were moved from the Hilton in St Julians to a lovely 18 room boutique hotel next to the prime minister’s residence in Valetta.
+From there we walked to the fortifications.
+Then, we took an elevator down to the dock and were picked up by a small boat that would take us across the harbour.
+In addition, we went through a forest of sailing boat masts to the fortifications of the 3 Cities.
+This area of Valetta was heavily bombed during the Second World War and was a run-down area of town.
+Consequently, many people had moved out from the rubble many years ago.
+However, in the last twenty years, the whole area saw plenty of renovations and rehabilitation and is now a trendy place with many cafés, bars and art galleries.